SLM-About Us Will Sadler SLM-About Us Will Sadler

 Beacon Films is a production company based in the North East of England, which supports the talents and creativity of disabled and/or neurodivergent filmmakers.

-Over half of our board of directors are disabled or neurodivergent.
+Half of our board of directors are disabled or neurodivergent.

 Read More